Jeep: The Ultimate Man’s 4×4

 I built CJ2A Jeeps as a hobby, but only CJ2 or CJ2A’s.
 So I knew a lot of Jeep enthusiasts and collectors.
 When you build a CJ, you break down to parts only – everywhere – so destruction to reconstruction comes closer to the truth.

-One fine day, (no roof) a fellow Jeeper took me for a drive in his newly converted CJ2 V8 Jeep.
+One fine day, (no roof) a fellow Jeeper took me for a drive in his newly converted CJ2 V8 Jeep – obviously, a modification – I, of course, believe in originality with the early Jeeps.
 Sharing your achievements with a fellow Jeeper is a common thing, like, ‘come with me on my first drive.’
 This Jeep was fitted with the small-block, Chevy 289 V8 engine imported from the US.
 The ‘thing’ was seriously quick, light for robot to robot (traffic light to traffic light), fast pull-off and fast braking.

 The engine fitted in beautifully, although there was a small conversion to the Jeep’s body, as in a cut-away of the firewall to make space for the distributor.
-It was what I call a soft conversion, because you couldn’t see the alteration easily and it didn’t compromise the body too much.
+It was what I call a soft conversion because you couldn’t see the alteration easily and it didn’t compromise the body too much.
 On the Durban N3 highway at 80 mph (150 kph), the front-end started to lift off, resulting in no steering!
-The cause, we think, was the scoops formed by the mudguards and the lighter engine.
-The wind was kind to us that day, keeping us on the straight and narrow until my driver slacked off, landed the steering and regained control, with a lesson well learned.
-There’s one where speed can kill, or readjust your thinking somewhat.
+The cause, we think, were the scoops formed by the front mudguards and the lighter engine.
+The wind was kind to us that day, keeping us on the straight and narrow.
+A miracle, until my driver slacked off, landing the front end to resume steering and regaining control.
+An instant lesson well-learned and our lives spared.
+That’s one where speed can kill, or readjust your thinking somewhat.

 The CJ2A Jeep, by the way, can incline 45º up or down hills and a roll, side-to-side of 50º before it topples over.
-Noo thaats reeelly grrund as my Scottish tutor always said.
-The only other 4×4 I knew to compare in performance, was at Giants Castle, Natal – 60 miles (100 km) from the Maluti Mountains and not far from the Sani Pass, about 24 miles (40 km).
-It was an Austrian built Haflinger from the firm Steyr-Daimler-Puch.
+Aye thaaat’s reeelly grrund, as my Scottish tutor always said.
+The only other 4×4 I knew to compare in performance, was at Giant’s Castle, Natal – 60 miles (100 km) from the Maluti Mountains and not far from the Sani Pass, about 24 miles (40 km).
+It was an Austrian built, Haflinger from the firm Steyr-Daimler-Puch.
 This ‘thing’ in the hands of an experienced driver, was scary to drive in when put through its paces, especially at around 11,000 feet (3,200 meters) in the snow at the top of the Drakensberg Mountains, which for this ‘thing’ was a highway.
+The incline and role capabilities of this vehicle, unfortunately, puts Jeep to shame.
+It’s beyond most people’s tolerance levels to undergo as a passenger, when in the hands of a professional driver taking this ‘thing’ through its paces.

 After the war, Jeep tried to go commercial in a big way, with the AgriJeep.
 Demos were held all over the States, but it failed even with huge press behind them.
 The project was dropped and the photos above and below are of CJ1 and CJ2 Jeeps, not AgriJeeps.
 Jeep tried to do what Mercedes eventually got right to a limited degree.
-This was done with the Mercedes Unimog (also a left hand drive) many times larger and heavier than the Jeep.
-I converted one into a bush vehicle years ago and painted it with zebra stripes from nose to tail – nicely done – remember I’m an artist;-) I was very fond of this 4×4 for its many uses, but the Jeep still steals my heart.
-If you choose a single run-around vehicle to use, taking in all parameters, Jeep – rugged Jeep style – make the best all-round bush vehicles there are.
-This Jeep equals and betters the use of a quad-bike in my opinion.
+This was done with the Mercedes Unimog (also a left-hand drive) many times larger and heavier than the Jeep.
+I converted one into a bush vehicle, years ago and painted it with zebra stripes from nose to tail – nicely done – remember I’m an artist;-) I was very fond of this 4×4 for its many uses, but the Jeep still steals my heart.
+If you choose a single run-around vehicle to use, taking in all parameters, Jeep – rugged Jeep style – makes the best all-round bush vehicles there are.
+CJ2 Jeep betters the use of any quad-bike in my opinion when you take into account its PTO and towing capabilities.

 Jeep, how it breaks down: